WordPress Video URL Embed in Content Editor

 Some of our themes come with the Video URL input field in the post's Themify Custom Panel.
 You may also insert the video URL there.
 If the post contains Video URL custom field, it will display the video rather than the Post Image.
 In other words, the Video URL in the custom panel has higher priority.

-If you are using a responsive design theme and embedding the videos using the traditional embed code (such as iframe or object tag), you need to add a <p class='post-video'> wrapped around the video to make it responsive.
-The .post-video class in the stylesheet will make the video fullwidth and elastic automatically.
+If you are using a responsive design theme and embedding the videos using the traditional embed code (such as iframe or object tag), you need to add a <div class='post-video'> wrapped around the embed tag to make it responsive.
+The .post-video class in the stylesheet will make the video responsive.

 <div class='post-video'> [iframe embed code] </div>